Coupled Depth Learning: Technical Approach

 \subsubsection{Learning the Global Depth Model}

 To learn the global depth model, we start by downsampling the ground truth training depth maps.
 This has the effect of removing fine depth details (object boundaries, fine gradients denoting local shape, etc).
-We denote with $\bd_i \in \R^{P_L}$ the vector obtained by vectorizing the resized depth map $D_i$, where $P_L$ represents the low resolution depth map dimensionality.
+We denote with $\bd_i \in \R^{P_L}$ the vector obtained by vectorizing the depth map $D_i$ after resizing to a lower resolution, where $P_L$ represents the dimensionality of the low resolution depth map.
 Similarly, we indicate with $\bx_i \in \R^{R \cdot C \cdot 3}$ the vector obtained by stacking the pixel values of the image one on top of the other.
-Our objective is to train a model that given an input image $\bx$ (at full resolution) predicts its global depth map $\bd$.
+Our objective is to train a model that, given an input image $\bx$ (at full resolution), predicts the global depth map $\bd$.

 The first assumption we make is that the global depth map $\bd$ can be expressed as a linear combination of basis vectors from a depth basis $B = \left[\bb_1, \hdots, \bb_m\right]$: